Farm Aid 30: September 19 in Chicago

 Learn about other Farm Aid events during the week leading up to the concert where you can have fun, learn about family farm agriculture and show your support for Farm Aid and our mission of keeping family farmers on the land.

 Farm Aid 30 will feature Farm Aid’s HOMEGROWN Concessions®, the first-of-its-kind model for featuring family farm-identified, local and organic foods at major concert events.
 HOMEGROWN Concessions® has fed 200,000 concertgoers since its introduction in 2007 at the HOMEGROWN Festival at Randall’s Island in New York City.
 It has served as a model for entertainment events, including the Super Bowl and a variety of music festivals and venues that have embraced the Good Food Movement in concessions.
 We’ll share the menu for the food being served at soon, but to whet your appetite, check out the menu from Farm Aid 2014.

 The HOMEGROWN Village

-The HOMEGROWN Village, with dozens of exhibitors inviting concertgoers to engage in all kinds of hands-on food and farm activities, art projects, games, contests, quizzes and much more will run from noon until 5:30pm.
+The HOMEGROWN Village, with dozens of exhibitors is where concertgoers can engage in hands-on food and farm activities, art projects, games, contests, quizzes and much more.
+Find it on the lawn from noon until 5:30pm.
 Read about the exhibits and schedule here.